nelson-lang/nelson-gitbook/markdown/en/com_engine/COM_isprop.md

 ## Description

-<b>r = isprop(h, propertyname)</b>returns true if the specified name is a property of the COM object h.
+r = isprop(h, propertyname) returns true if the specified name is a property of the COM object h.
 Otherwise, it returns false.

 ## Example